 The UF Health thoracic surgeons’ range of expertise includes management of small cell and non-small cell lung cancer, as well as chest wall tumors, mesothelioma, thymic tumors and other less common malignancies of the lung.

-Potential benefits of minimally invasive thoracic surgery with UF Health include:
+Potential benefits of minimally invasive thoracic surgery

 - Shorter hospital stay

 - Faster recovery and return to normal daily activities

 Cases that were considered non-resectable (referring to a tumor that cannot be removed with surgery) also come to us, and we often times provide a viable curative option.